What is Legionnaires’ Disease?

 Is it Possible to Prevent an Outbreak of Legionnaires’ Disease?

 Yes.
-OSHA estimates that there are over 25,000 cases of the illness occur each year, including more than 4,000 fatalities.
+OSHA estimates that there are over 25,000 cases of the illness occuring each year, including more than 4,000 fatalities.
 Outbreaks are preventable, but such prevention requires meticulous cleaning and disinfection of water systems.
 Thus, when someone is put on notice for conditions that may support an opportunistic environment for the bacteria, it should act extremely diligent to remedy the situation.

 What are my Legal Rights if I Contracted Legionnaires’ Disease?